Eddie Cheever: Formula One

 His final podium finish came at the 1989 United States Grand Prix in his birthplace of Phoenix, where he was involved in a race-long battle with the Williams-Renault of former Alfa Romeo teammate Riccardo Patrese for second place, but then had to give way at the later stages of the race when his brakes started to fade (he claimed that one of his front brakes had actually stopped working).
 Cheever's last race in Formula One was at the very wet 1989 Australian Grand Prix in Adelaide.
 During the last seconds of qualifying, he got out of shape coming out of the Fosters Hairpin onto the pit straight and clouted the wall hard with his Arrows A11-Ford, destroying the rear of the car.
 In the race he was the last to retire, spinning off on lap 42 after driving for many laps with another car's front wing lodged in his Arrows' sidepod.

-During his final season in Formula One, Cheever remained competitive (when he finished, his average finishing place was seventh), but he became increasingly bemused by his inability to qualify well (his average qualifying position was 23rd, compared to Warwick's 14th).
-His best qualifying position for the season with 16th in both Canada and Hungary, and he even failed to qualify for the British Grand Prix at Silverstone and the Italian Grand Prix at Monza, where he had finished third the previous year.
+During his final season in Formula One, Cheever remained competitive (when he finished, his average finishing place was seventh), but he became increasingly bemused by his inability to qualify well (his average qualifying position was 23rd, compared to Warwick's fourteenth).
+His best qualifying position for the season with sixteenth in both Canada and Hungary, and he even failed to qualify for the British Grand Prix at Silverstone and the Italian Grand Prix at Monza, where he had finished third the previous year.

-In all, he participated in 143 Grands Prix, achieved nine podiums, and scored a total of 70 championship points.
+In all, he participated in 143 Grands Prix, achieved nine podiums, and scored a total of seventy championship points.
 His best year was 1983, when he finished seventh in the championship, scored three podium finishes and one front row start for Renault.

 CART

 From 1986 to 1988, while still driving in Formula One, Cheever won ten sports car races for Jaguar.
 In 1990 he moved to the US to drive for Chip Ganassi Racing in the CART series.
 In his first attempt at the Indianapolis 500, he finished eighth and was named the race's Rookie of the Year, as well as CART's Rookie of the Year.
 In 1992, he qualified second for the race and finished fourth.
 In total, he scored four podium finishes in the series but never won.
-Driving for A. J. Foyt's team, Cheever came closest to victory at Nazareth in 1995; he was leading the race on the last lap when he ran out of fuel.
-In the Indy 500, Cheever was involved in a lap 1 crash with Stan Fox, Carlos Guerrero and Lyn St. James.
+Driving for A. J. Foyt's team, Cheever came closest to victory at Nazareth in 1995: he was leading the race on the last lap when he ran out of fuel.
+In the Indy 500, Cheever was involved in a nasty first lap crash with Stan Fox, Carlos Guerrero and Lyn St. James.
 Fox was severely injured in the crash.